zekicaneksi/My-Old-Portfolio-Website/README.md

 #### Is Mobile Domain Responsive Enough?

 Absolutely not.
 I made a lot of mistakes on the front end and relized them when the project was already finished.
 Now, fixing them is even more of a hustle than making the project from scratch.
 And that's why i won't fix them.

-#### Naming Variables

-Because it is a SPA and everything is just added to a one big pile of code, naming variables is a pain.
-I couldn't think of anything other than basically start naming everything by some kind of an identifier.
-I believe there are tools to solve such a problem but in my case, my solution was enough and i just didn't want to do the research, but will soon of course.

 ## Deployment (in my case)